tjelvar-olsson/biologists-guide-to-computing/source/getting-some-motivation.rst

 to ensure that there is structure to the data.
 In :doc:`structuring-and-storing-data` important data structures and file formats for representing them are discussed.
-The chapter also highlights the value of using pain text files to store data.
+The chapter also highlights the value of using plain text files to store data.
 After reading this chapter you should have a good idea of how you can store structured representations of your data as plain text files.

 Sooner or later when working on a project one wishes that one had done a better job of keeping records of one's work.
-What changes where made when?
+What changes were made when?
 What where the reasons behind the decisions to make those changes?
 This issue becomes even more accentuated when working on scripts and programs where tiny changes can have devastating effects.
 Because this is such an important